mglantz/advanced-networking-workshop/labs/lab-1/README.md

-# Section 1: Ansible networking fundamentals
+# Section 1: Fundamentals, test automation, information related tasks
 In this section, you will learn about some of the different main approaches when automating against network devices.
-At the end of this section, you will have automatically learned different ways you can configure VLAN and interface information.
+At the end of this section, you will have learned about fundamentals, how to perform automated testing and using the information we can pull from the network to perform common tasks.
-This is before we go unto more advanced networking architectures, commonly found in larger data centers.

 ## Overview
 This is what we will learn about in this first section of the workshop.